 The Franklin Public School District is proud to announce our partnership with Clinical Psychology Associates, an outpatient counseling center.
-Clinical Psychology Associates will have onsite counseling clinics at Franklin High School, Pleasant View Elementary, and Country Dale Elementary.
-A fourth clinic is planned to open at Forest Park Middle School during the 2019-2020 school year.
-All students within our district will have access to these clinics.
+Clinical Psychology Associates has established onsite counseling clinics at Franklin High School, Forest Park Middle School, Pleasant View Elementary, and Country Dale Elementary.
+All students and families within our district have access to these clinics.

 Our district is committed to providing comprehensive systems of support for our students.
 Student services staff, including school psychologists, school counselors, school social workers, school nurses, and other specialized staff will continue to provide services within our schools to address the mental health needs that arise.

-The purpose of these onsite clinics will be to provide our students and families access to therapeutic mental health support services that extend beyond what our district is able to offer on its own.
-This will function as an outpatient counseling clinic, as such, the student’s insurance will be the primary method of payment for these services.
+The purpose of these onsite clinics is to provide our students and families access to therapeutic mental health support services that extend beyond what our district is able to offer on its own.
+This functions as an outpatient counseling clinic, as such, the student’s insurance is the primary method of payment for these services.

 To ask questions or begin the process of accessing the clinics contact Clinical Psychology Associates by calling or texting 262-975-0012.